tetris245/ULTRAbc/README.md

 Changes for future version

+* Hooked in the ChatRoomTopMenuSync function instead of ChatRoomMenuDraw to add UBC buttons in the chat rooms
 * Updated the ChatSearchCreateSearchMenu function and several functions related to Information Sheet
 * Removed modSDK as it's now integrated in the game code